 Server-side API CDN switchers reside server-side in your back office.
 Each time your webpage loads, your backend sends the most appropriate CDN according to static internal geography, business or cost rules, or dynamic third-party QoS data.
 These solutions are easier to control since any changes can be done directly on your server; however, they can add some delay in page load time.
 They also make less accurate QoS-based switching decisions, as they act based on aggregated data and not individual QoS feedback from the device.

 Client-side CDN switchers sit on the client-side within the video player.
 They take QoS-based decisions based on the real-time conditions perceived by the individual user device.
 Unlike the other solutions mentioned, they also enable midstream switching on a segment by segment basis, which means a seamless viewing experience for the viewer and no need for a hard refresh.
 This method offers the most personalization when it comes to QoS; however, it requires an integration into the video player and is not something that is easily built in-house, as the decision-making algorithm requires detailed planning, experimenting and tweaking.
 Among other things, you’ll need to decide, for example, what bitrate is tolerable for the specific device and player size, how many CDN errors should trigger a reroute, etc.

 Choosing the right multi-CDN switching tool is the final and most important step, as it relies greatly on content owners’ business needs and priorities.
 However, even when those are well defined, the challenge still remains; as you can see, it is not always simple to find a solution that ticks all the boxes.

-For those looking for a simple yet effective tool optimize quality of service even midstream, we have build CDN Orchestrator, a client-side midstream CDN switcher.
+For those looking for a simple yet effective tool optimize quality of service even midstream, we have build CDN Load Balancer, a client-side midstream CDN switcher.
 This unique tool applies broadcasters’ business policies in tandem with individual device-based QoS load-balancing.